ichilton/bytemark-bigv-api-doc/content/docs/intro.md

 The privilege model determines how long a particular yubikey will be accepted for; by default, you can replay the same OTP over and over for 15 minutes before it is invalidated.

+If you are using a user who's privileges do not require a Yubikey, you can ignore this header - it doesn't need to be supplied.
+In fact, if it is, it will be ignored if it's not required.

 ## Accounts, Users, Privileges and Groups